 If your app's

-index.yamlconfiguration before uploading the app:
+index.yamlconfiguration file before you deploy the new version of your app:

 The following are common error messages that you might encounter:

 If you did not create symlinks for the